-On May 26, NS Pharma, a wholly owned subsidiary of the Japanese company Nippon Shinyaku Co.
-Ltd., announced positive results from its phase 2 clinical trial of the investigational therapy viltolarsen for treatment of Duchenne muscular dystrophy (DMD) amenable to skipping exon 53.
+On May 31, Eledon announced positive topline results from its Phase 2a clinical trial of the investigational therapy tegoprubart (formerly AT-1501) for treatment of amyotrophic lateral sclerosis (ALS).
 The primary endpoints of the study, assessment of safety and tolerability, demonstrated an encouraging safety profile that supports further investigation.
 Secondary endpoints showed that the drug engaged . . .

 Friedreich’s ataxia (FRDA) is an inherited neuromuscular disease that primarily impacts the nervous system and heart and affects about one in 50,000 people worldwide.
 FRDA typically appears in people before the age of 25 years and is characterized by a slow, progressive loss of limb coordination (ataxia) and effects on speech and swallowing.
 While there . . .

 Researchers at the Barrow Neurological Institute (BNI) and Emory University are seeking adults living with amyotrophic lateral sclerosis (ALS) to participate in the Track-ALS research study to assess whether measurements collected at home, using digital applications, are dependable and can help with tracking disease progression.
 Study participants will be asked to perform various at-home tests at . . .

 Researchers at Cytokinetics, Inc. are seeking adults living with amyotrophic lateral sclerosis (ALS) to participate in the phase 3 COURAGE-ALS clinical trial to evaluate the safety and effectiveness of the investigational drug.
 In ALS, motor neurons (nerve cells that control muscle cells) are gradually lost, causing the skeletal muscles they control to become weak and nonfunctional. . . .